Construction Insurance: A Builders Guide

-Contractor’s general liability insurance does not provide coverage for the contractor’s property or equipment because the builder’s risk policy provides coverage for them.
+Contractors general liability insurance does not provide coverage for the contractor’s property or equipment because the builder’s risk policy provides coverage for them.

-Typically contractors general liability insurance protects you if someone is injured on your property or your employees cause injury or property damage.
+Typically contractor’s general liability insurance protects you if someone is injured on your property or your employees cause injury or property damage.

 Builder’s Risk Insurance

 Builder’s risk insurance protects the construction itself and provides coverage for materials, equipment, and property related to the structure being constructed.
-It provides coverage for the properties and equipments while they are being used in the construction.
+It provides coverage for the properties and equipment while they are being used in the construction.

-Typically a builder’s risk insurance does not provide coverage against the damages arising from theft, earthquake, government action and water damage including flooding.
+Typically a builder’s risk insurance does not provide coverage against the damages arising from theft, earthquake, government action, and water damage including flooding.
 The coverage limit is based on the value of the structure and the coverage ends when the project is completed.

 Workers Compensation Insurance

 Workers are an important part of your construction project and they are risking their lives every day due to the works on site.
-Workers compensation is a type of insurance provides medical and wage benefits to employees who are injured or become ill at work.
+Workers compensation is a type of insurance that provides medical and wage benefits to employees who are injured or become ill at work.
 From this aspect, it can be considered as social insurance.
 It also provides benefits to families of employees who died on the job.
 Workers compensation insurance is required in most states.

 Commercial Vehicle Insurance

 Construction projects often require vehicles and heavy equipment.
 Commercial vehicle insurances are required to cover the vehicles, trucks, and equipment used in conducting your business.
 It provides coverage for bodily injuries or property damage to third parties that you cause.